vyapp/vy/INTRO.md

 I use this Key-Command to spare time when looking for typos in programming files or jumping quickly through blocks of code in java/c.

-Switch to NORMAL mode then press
+Switch to NORMAL mode then press.

     <Key-P>